Joe Gibbs’ eldest son dies at 49 from neurological disease

 #ReadLocal

+Gibbs was eventually co-chairman of JGR, but began with the organization as a part-time driver and over-the-wall crew member.
+He made 13 NASCAR national series starts between 1998 and 2002.

+"We were privileged to watch J.D.
+Gibbs grow within the sport, displaying an endearing personality, a keen eye for talent and the strong business acumen that helped grow Joe Gibbs Racing into a preeminent NASCAR team," said NASCAR Chairman Jim France.
+"The NASCAR family has lost a truly special member."

 Washington owner Dan Snyder and wife Tanya say they are "heartbroken for the J.D.
-Gibbs family."
+Gibbs family" and "for anyone who had the honor and privilege to know J.D., he was instantly recognized as a champion in life and sports."

 Comments